What are the New Rules for Redevelopment of Society?

 Another challenge that may arise is related to the finances of the project.
 Since the amount of compensation provided to each member of the society will be high, the developer may find it challenging to generate adequate revenue from the project.
 The society may then need to incur additional costs to fund the project, making it more expensive.

 The new rules for the redevelopment of society are a significant development that could bring about a fundamental change in the Indian housing sector.
 With the rules in place, society members can enjoy modern amenities, improved infrastructure, and better facilities.
 However, implementing these rules could be challenging.
 Obtaining consent from society members and funding the project could pose some challenges.
-Nevertheless, the new rules provide a framework for addressing the inadequate and outdated infrastructure, and with a concerted effort, it is hoped that the country will achieve a more modern and livable urban landscape.
+Nevertheless, the new rules provide a framework for addressing the inadequate and outdated infrastructure, and with a concerted effort, it is hoped that the country will achieve a more modern and liveable urban landscape.

 Disclaimer